meet-bhagdev/test/NodeJS-Mac-SQL-DB.md

 <properties
-	pageTitle="Connect to SQL Database by using Node.js with Tedious on Ubuntu Linux" description="Presents a Node.js code sample you can use to connect to Azure SQL Database.
+	pageTitle="Connect to SQL Database by using Node.js with Tedious on Mac OS X" description="Presents a Node.js code sample you can use to connect to Azure SQL Database.
 The sample uses the Tedious driver to connect." services="sql-database"
 	documentationCenter=""